 One of the annoying things about Windows 8 is the “Windows Update will restart” message.
-I have seen some users reporting that it restarts when you are in the middle of doing something.
+I have seen some users reporting that it restarts when you are in the middle of doing something or it may say that I will automatically restart after 1 day.
 Well there are two ways to disable Windows auto-restart after Windows Updates.
 One by using the Group Policy Editor and the other via the Windows Registry.

 Windows Update Automatic Restart Disable using Group Policy

 - Press Win + R and type in gpedit.msc

 - Go to Computer Configuration –> Administrative Template –> Windows Component –> Windows Update